-Though a worm probably CAN eat as much as their own weight a day, remember: they eat bedding too.
+First things first: let’s address the question: How much can worms eat?
+While a worm can eat as much as their own weight a day, remember that they eat bedding too.
 Plus, their consumption also depends on the conditions they’re in.
-Instead, feed them moderately in different areas of the bin.
+With this, feed them moderately in different areas of the bin.
 For example, rotate feeding in pockets: the four corners, then the middle.
 Only feed the same area once all the food is gone.

-Let your worms be your guide.
-If you find that they aren’t finishing the food fast enough, reduce the amount of food you give them.
-If they’re finishing it quickly, slowly increase the amount of food you give them.
+But whatever the guidelines may be, the rule is simple: let your worms be your guide.
+If you find that they aren’t finishing most of the food after each feeding, reduce the amount of food you give them.
+If they’re finishing it rather quickly, slowly increase the amount of food you give.

 How could overfeeding cause problems?